 The next thing you need to know is that Kuala Lumpur is a mishmash of preserved colonial beauty, crumbly old, crummy semi-new (always concrete and always dirty) and up-to-the-minute sparkly glass and steel buildings.

-Here’s the colonial-era railway station and the nearby colonial-era Independence Square.
+Here’s the colonial-era railway station.

 Around a few corners is the old town, which is not in the best repair, nor is it very clean.
 Colorful, yes!